10 Ways AI Improves Reporting. Real use cases. Real results.

 The cash flow statement depicts cash movement in and out of a business during a reporting period.

-• GAAP classifies interest received/paid and received dividends under operating, while dividends paid are under financing.
+• GAAP classifies interest received/paid and dividends received under operating, while dividends paid are under financing.

 • IFRS allows flexibility in categorizing interest and dividends, permitting listing under operating or financing sections.